morfioce/asynch-js/PITCHME.md

 ---

+@snap[north-west span-100 text-06 text-gray]
+Continuation with Callbacks
+@snapend

-## Can you figure out the order of execution?
+### Can you figure out the order of execution?

 ```js
 doA(function(...) {